ShrekshelleraiserCC/BIMG-Generator/README.md

 # BIMG Generator

-This is a java program to convert just about any format of image to the [formats.BIMG](https://github.com/SkyTheCodeMaster/bimg) blit image format for ComputerCraft.
-Also has support for [bbf](https://github.com/9551-Dev/BLBFOR), a binary blit image format.
+This is a java program to convert just about any format of com.shrekshellraiser.image to the [com.shrekshellraiser.formats.BIMG](https://github.com/SkyTheCodeMaster/bimg) blit com.shrekshellraiser.image format for ComputerCraft.
+Also has support for [bbf](https://github.com/9551-Dev/BLBFOR), a binary blit com.shrekshellraiser.image format.

 GIF animations are supported, though I've noticed sometimes frames go missing.
 You can optionally scale images to fit on a default terminal,